 - 5. If it is not possible to resolve the grievance informally and the employee's complaint is not one that should be dealt with as a code of conduct complaint (see above), the employee may submit a formal grievance.
 It should be submitted in writing to the Chair of the personnel committee. - 6.
-The personnel committee will appoint a sub-committee of three members to hear the grievance.
-The sub-committee will appoint a Chair from one of its members.
-No councillor with direct involvement in the matter shall be appointed to the sub-committee.
+The council will elect members to a hearing/appeals panel pool on an annual basis at the annual meeting of the council so that if a dispute does arise in the workplace the elected members involved are already trained and briefed on their duties as a hearing or appeal panel member.
+In situations where individual members of the pool are implicated in the dispute or have undertaken an investigatory role then they will not be able to take part in the hearing or appeal. - 7.
+The Personnel Committee will appoint three members from the hearing/appeals panel pool to hear the grievance and the hearing panel will appoint a Chair from one of its members.